-The proposed amendment is consequential to proposed amendments to items 412.09; 495.00; 497.01; 624.50; 634.03; 670.10; 680.02 and 690.01 of the Customs and Excise Tariff, which aim to exclude duty rebates in circumstances where damage, destruction or loss of goods as contemplated in those items occurs due to robbery or theft.
-This is in line with an international approach to not allow duty rebates in cases of robbery or theft, the rationale being that the goods have entered into home consumption and that the amount of any duty payable should be covered by an insurance policy.

-The proposed amendment to section 76(d) intends to ensure parity in the treatment of refunds of duty already paid, and rebates in respect of duty payable, on goods damaged, destroyed or lost due to robbery or theft.
+- 2.17.1 The proposed amendment is consequential to proposed amendments to items 412.09; 495.00; 497.01; 624.50; 634.03; 670.10; 680.02 and 690.01 of the Customs and Excise Tariff, which aim to exclude duty rebates in circumstances where damage, destruction or loss of goods as contemplated in those items occurs due to robbery or theft.
+This is in line with an international approach to not allow duty rebates in cases of robbery or theft, the rationale being that the goods have entered into home consumption and that the amount of any duty payable should be covered by an insurance policy. - 2.17.2 The proposed amendment to section 76(d) intends to ensure parity in the treatment of refunds of duty already paid, and rebates in respect of duty payable, on goods damaged, destroyed or lost due to robbery or theft.

-2.16.
-Customs and Excise Act, 1964: Amendment of section 114A the making of advance foreign currency payments in relation to the importation of goods.
+The proposed amendment authorises the Commissioner to prescribe rules relating to the making of advance foreign currency payments in relation to the importation of goods.
 The purpose of these rules is to aid in the verification of legitimate financial flows by requiring persons intending to apply to authorised dealers in foreign exchange for making advance foreign exchange payments, to first notify the Commissioner of such intention, and by requiring authorised dealers to report certain information in relation to advance foreign exchange payments to the Commissioner.